-0850.11 CHILD CARE IMPROPER PAYMENTS
+0850.05 CHILD CARE IMPROPER PAYMENTS

-A client improper payment occurs when the child care benefit paid exceeds the benefit that would have been issued if the payment were calculated correctly based on accurate information that was reported , verified, and acted on in a timely manner.
-A provider based improper payment occurs when a provider receives a duplicate benefit or receives payments for services not received.
+The cause of each improper payment shall be classified as agency, client or provider caused.
+A client improper payment occurs when the child care benefit paid exceeds the benefit that would have been issued if the payment were calculated correctly based on accurate information that was reported, verified, and acted on in a timely manner.
+A provider based improper payment occurs when a provider receives a duplicate benefit or receives payments for services not rendered.